patch/cldr-number-pm5/README.md

 # DESCRIPTION

 Software localization includes much more than just translations.
-Numbers, prices, and even percents should all be localized based the user’s language, script, and region.
+Numbers, prices, and even percents should all be localized based on the user’s language, script, and region.
 Fortunately, the Unicode Common Locale Data Repository (CLDR) provides locale data and specifications for formatting numeric data to use with many of the world’s locales.